 - Regularly submitting work constitutes attendance in a VirtualSC course.

 - Students who, at any time, fail to submit work in an initial credit or credit recovery course for a consecutive fourteen calendar day period will be administratively withdrawn from the course.

-- Withdrawals due to attendance violation will discontinue three weeks before the final exam, with the exception of yearlong courses, which will discontinue in mid-January.
+- Withdrawals due to attendance violation will discontinue three weeks before the end of the semester.
+Withdrawals due to attendance violation in a yearlong course will discontinue in mid-January.